0xekez/Paraglob-2/README.md

 structure that can be found in `multifast-ac`.

-When Paraglob is given a query, it first gets the meta-words contained in the query using `multifast-ac` then it builds a set of all patterns associated with those meta-words and runs `fnmatch` on the input string and those patterns and returns a vector of the ones that match.
+When Paraglob is given a query, it first gets the meta-words contained in the query using `multifast-ac`.
+Then, it builds a set of all patterns associated with those meta-words and runs `fnmatch` on the query and those patterns.
+It finally returns a vector of all the patterns that match.

 ## How to use it
 Running `make` in its directory will compile `paraglob.out`.
 This is a small